-The common and preferred are two different types of stock (also known as shares) that corporations issue to raise capital.
-The basic difference between common stock and preferred stock lies in the rights and opportunities that stockholders enjoy upon purchasing common or preferred stock of a corporation.
+The common and preferred are two different types of stock (also known as shares) that corporations issue to raise capital for their operations.
+The basic difference between common stock and preferred stock lies in the rights and opportunities that a stockholder enjoys upon purchasing either of the two types of corporate stocks.

 It is the basic type of stock that every corporation issues.
 The person who purchases the common stock of a corporation becomes an owner of the corporation and is known as common stockholder.

 The following are the basic rights of a common stockholder:

 - Right to vote for the election of directors and certain other issues; usually one share has the right of one vote attached to it.